Types of Procurement – 8 Examples of Procurement Practices

 6. Leasing procurement

-Leasing procurement is the process of acquiring assets through leasing agreements instead of purchasing them outright.
-This can be a cost-effective way to acquire assets that are expensive or that depreciate quickly.
+Leasing procurement is the process of renting assets through leasing agreements instead of purchasing them outright.
+This helps with cash flow and can be a cost-effective way to access assets that are expensive or depreciate quickly.

 Example of leasing procurement: